kabamgamer/plancare-tool/readme.txt

 $ docker cp ./.env plancare-implementationtool:/var/www/html/.env

-Now go to localhost:8000 and see the app running.
+Now go to localhost:8000, login and see the app running.